"The Oxford Companion to Chess" David Hooper & Kenneth Whyld (1984, 1993).

 thus becomes to force checkmate while avoiding a stalemate situation.

-Some obsolete rules even declared a stalemate
+Some obsolete rules considered a stalemate

-to be a win for whoever was called to play from such a situation.
+a win for whoever was called to play from such a situation.

 This was the case in England until 1800.